-PIR camera monitoring at Narangba captured images of dogs, foxes, hares and cats (Figure 4).
-Non-target feral species were also observed within the monitoring event including one (1) bull.
+PIR camera monitoring at Narangba captured images of wild dogs, feral pigs, European Hares, and Red Deer (Figure 4).
+Non-target feral species were also observed within the monitoring event including one domestic cow and two domestic dogs.

-It was not possible to determine the sex of the feral species observed.
-All individuals observed were adults.
+It was not possible to determine the sex of all the individual feral species observed.
+Most individuals observed were adults, with some piglets also observed.

-A total of seventeen (17) wild dogs were photographed.
-These were captured on CT 2, 4, 5, 6, 7 & 8.
-All dogs photographed were adults.
-Individuals were able to be deciphered due to unique markings that were observed (Photo Plate 1, 2 & 3).
+A total of two (2) wild dogs were photographed.
+These were captured on CT 1, 3, 5, 6, & 8.
+Both dogs photographed were adults.
+Individuals were able to be deciphered due to unique markings that were observed (Photo Plate 1).
+Photo Plates 2 and 3 depict other feral animals observed.